 Synopsis: This drill could be viewed as a team pepper type of exercise.
 By that I mean the aim is keeping the ball in play rather than go for the point.
 In doing so, it focuses on several facets of ball control.
 There is also an element of problem-solving and potentially a strong dose of mental toughness work mixed in.

-Age/Skill Level: This is a drill for intermediate to advanced players
+Age/Skill Level: This is a drill for intermediate to advanced players.

-Requirements: 8 players, full court
+Requirements: 8 players, full court.

 Execution: Put one player each in positions 4, 5, and 6 with a setter at the net on both sides.
 The drills runs similarly to the Hard Drill in that the players have to keep the ball in play.
 In this case, however, all sets go to the OH in position 4.
-They must attack the ball cross-court so their teammates on the other side of the net can dig and attack in return.
+They must attack cross-court so their teammates on the other side of the net can dig and attack back.
 The objective is to get 10 good dig-set-hit sequences without the ball hitting the floor.
 If it does, the counter resets to 0.